-If you just opened your iPhone 7 or iPhone 7 Plus or installed a new iOS 10 update, and you start to notice weird battery drain, don’t be alarmed.
+If you just opened your iPhone 7 or iPhone 7 Plus or if you recently installed a new iOS update and start to notice weird battery drain, don’t be alarmed.
 This is normal and it could take a couple of days for your device to settle in.

-If your iPhone 7 or iPhone 7 Plus is still exhibiting abnormal battery drain after two days it’s time to dig into the problem.
+If your iPhone 7 or iPhone 7 Plus is still exhibiting abnormal battery drain after two days it’s time to dig a little bit further.

 Use Low Power Mode